HiFaraz/character/Readme.md

 [![Build Status][travis-image]][travis-url]
 [![Greenkeeper badge](https://badges.greenkeeper.io/HiFaraz/identity-desk.svg)](https://greenkeeper.io/)

-Identity Desk makes it faster, easier, and cheaper to add a **complete user system** for your applications.
-Just install a few modules to gain:
+Identity Desk is a turnkey solution that makes it faster, easier, and cheaper to add a **complete user system** for your applications:

   - authentication
   - SSO